Henry Fuseli: Works

 Fuseli painted more than 200 pictures, but he exhibited only a small number of them.
-His earliest painting represented Joseph interpreting the Dreams of the Baker and Butler, but the first to excite particular attention was The Nightmare, exhibited in 1782, a painting of which he painted several versions.
-Themes seen in The Nightmare such as horror, dark magic and sexuality, were echoed in his 1796 painting, Night-Hag visiting the Lapland Witches.
+His earliest painting represented Joseph Interpreting the Dreams of the Baker and Butler, but the first to excite particular attention was The Nightmare, exhibited in 1782, a painting of which he painted several versions.
+Themes seen in The Nightmare, such as horror, dark magic and sexuality, were echoed in his 1796 painting, Night-Hag visiting the Lapland Witches.

-His sketches or designs numbered about 800; they have admirable qualities of invention and design, and are frequently superior to his paintings.
+His sketches or designs numbered about 800; they have admirable qualities of invention and design and are frequently superior to his paintings.
 In his drawings, as in his paintings, his methods included deliberately exaggerating the proportions of the human body and throwing his figures into contorted attitudes.
 One technique involved setting down arbitrary points on a sheet, which then became the extreme points of the various limbs.
 Notable examples of these drawings were made in concert with George Richmond when the two artists were together in Rome.
 He rarely drew figures from life, basing his art on study of the antique and Michelangelo.

 He produced no landscapes—"Damn Nature! she always puts me out" was his characteristic exclamation—and painted only two portraits.
 However, similar to contemporary landscape painters such as J. M. W. Turner, he evoked qualities of terror and the sublime.

 Many interesting anecdotes of Fuseli, and his relations to contemporary artists, are given in his Life by John Knowles (1831).
 He influenced the art of Fortunato Duranti.

 Writings

-In 1788 Fuseli started to write essays and reviews for the Analytical Review.
-With Thomas Paine, William Godwin, Joseph Priestley, Erasmus Darwin, Mary Wollstonecraft, and others interested in art, literature and politics, Fuseli frequented the home of Joseph Johnson, a publisher and prominent figure in radical British political and intellectual life.
-He also visited Allerton Hall in Liverpool, the home of William Roscoe.

-When Louis XVI was executed in France in 1793, Fuseli condemned the revolution as despotic and anarchic, although he had first welcomed it as a sign of "an age pregnant with the most gigantic efforts of character".

 He was a thorough master of French, Italian, English and German, and could write in all these languages with equal facility and vigour, although he preferred German as the vehicle of his thoughts.
-His principal work was his series of twelve lectures delivered to the Royal Academy, begun in 1801.
+His principal written work was his series of twelve lectures delivered to the Royal Academy, begun in 1801.

 Influence

-His pupils included John Constable, Benjamin Haydon, William Etty, and Edwin Landseer.
-William Blake, who was 16 years his junior, recognized a debt to him, and for a time many English artists copied his mannerisms.
+His pupils included David Wilkie, Benjamin Haydon, William Etty, and Edwin Landseer.
+William Blake was also inspired by him.

 Death

-After a life of uninterrupted good health he died at the house of the Countess of Guildford on Putney Hill, at the age of 84, and was buried in the crypt of St Paul's Cathedral.
+After a life of uninterrupted good health, he died on 17 April 1825, at the house of the Countess of Guildford on Putney Hill, aged 84, and was buried in the crypt of St Paul's Cathedral.
 He was comparatively wealthy at the time of his death.